theicfire/makefiletutorial/src/index.md

 ## The foreach function
 <!--  (Section 8.4) -->
 The foreach function looks like this: `$(foreach var,list,text)`.
-It converts one list of words (seperated by speces) to another. `var` is set to each word in list, and `text` is expanded for each word.
+It converts one list of words (separated by spaces) to another. `var` is set to each word in list, and `text` is expanded for each word.
 This appends an exclamation after each word:
 ```makefile
 foo := who are you